freefood89/freefood89.github.io/_posts/2015-05-21-about-microservices.md

 author: Rentaro
 ---

-In a monolithic system, its technology stack is often limited to just one option (most likely to one I don't like).
-Services employing a microservices architecture, on the other hand, offers flexibility in technology choice as well as other advantages.
-These advantages come at some costs and challenges, some of which I've encountered and will be sharing here.
+A web service offered via a monolithic system has a technology stack often limited to just one option (most likely to one I don't like).
+Services employing a microservices architecture, on the other hand, offers flexibility in technology choice among other advantages.
+These advantages come at some costs and challenges; below I share some of those challenges I've encountered.

 To give context, I've been working with friends on a side project ever since we were hired into the same workplace.
 It started out as a simple MEAN stack project.
 However, seven months later the project has ballooned in complexity and participants; so, out of convenience and curiosity we piloted adopting a microservices architecture.